Venad – Adar/Hinterworlds 0402 A221621-B Ni Po Na 324 Im M0V M6D

 “Melant…” said Jami, frowning.
 “He’s with Controlled Crash right?”

 Saahna looked at her with a frown.
 “Yes.
 He is.
 And who are you?”

-Jami flushed.
-“She’s our Engineer,” I said, waving in her direction.
+Jami flushed as I waved in her direction.
+“She’s our Engineer,” I said.
 “Jami Wistina, formerly of the Cygnarus.”
 I gestured the other way.
 “Saahna Denan.
-Gunner, Security and general assistant.”
+Gunner, Security and most valuable Crewmember.”

 Jami tried to cover her embarrassment and held out her hand.
 “Good to meet you!”

 Saahna shrugged, smiled, and extended her own hand.
 “Welcome aboard.
 If Derek… the Captain wants you on board then I’m sure you’ll fit it.
 Just watch out for this guy…” she indicated me.
 “He thinks he’s a ladies man.
 I haven’t had the heart to tell him he’s wrong.”

 Jami glanced at me and flushed slightly again.
 Varan laughed and Do’rex gave his clicking approval.